Alpine chough: Distribution and habitat

-The Alpine Chough breeds in mountains from Spain eastwards through southern Europe and the Alps across Central Asia and the Himalayas to western China.
+The Alpine chough breeds in mountains from Spain eastwards through southern Europe and the Alps across Central Asia and the Himalayas to western China.
 There are also populations in Morocco, Corsica and Crete.
 It is a non-migratory resident throughout its range, although Moroccan birds have established a small colony near Málaga in southern Spain, and wanderers have reached Czechoslovakia, Gibraltar, Hungary and Cyprus.

 This is a high-altitude species normally breeding between 1260–2880 m in Europe, 2880–3900 m in Morocco, and 3500–5000 m in the Himalayas.
-It has nested at 6500 m, higher than any other bird species, even surpassing the red-billed chough which has a diet less well adapted to the highest altitudes.
+It has nested at 6500 m, higher than any other bird species, surpassing even the red-billed chough, which has a diet less well adapted to the highest altitudes.
 It has been observed following mountaineers ascending Mount Everest at an altitude of 8200 m.
 It usually nests in cavities and fissures on inaccessible rock faces, although locally it will use holes between rocks in fields, and forages in open habitats such as alpine meadows and scree slopes to the tree line or lower, and in winter will often congregate around human settlements, ski resorts, hotels and other tourist facilities.
 Its penchant for waiting by hotel windows for food is popular with tourists, but less so with hotel owners.